The book is an impressive collection of unusual stories aimed at promoting a non-conventional way of approaching problems and solving them.

 - It’s important to see how the argument will be perceived rather than what’s being said – if it does not resonate with the listener, it does not matter how indisputable and logically correct it is.

-- Never pretend your argument is perfect – since that make it sound unrealistic.
+- Never pretend your argument is perfect – since that makes it sound unrealistic.

-- Do not insult the opponent – since it will strengthen adversarial situation.
+- Do not insult the opponent – since it will strengthen the adversarial situation.